-Serbia: EPS TPP TENT Nikola Tesla investments in new filters13.
-October 2016. / News Serbia Energy
+Serbia: EPS TPP TENT Nikola Tesla investments in new filters, News Serbia Energy

 10 electrostatic precipitators, power of 100 to 600 megawatts units, are reconstructed.
 An investment of 67 million EUR enabled dust emissions from the units of TENT to be complied with European and domestic regulations.